 frying ribbon pakoda

-turn over a couple of times for even frying. fry till the ribbon pakoda are crisp and golden.
+Turn over a couple of times for even frying.
+Fry till they are crisp and golden.